core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 # Request-Tag Message Size Impact

-In absence of concurrent operations, the Request-Tag mechanism for body integrity ({{body-integrity}}) incurs no overhead if no messages are lost (more precisely: in OSCORE, if no operations are aborted due to repeated transmission failure; in DTLS, if no packets are lost), or when block-wise request operations happen rarely (in OSCORE, if there is always only one request block-wise operation in the replay window).
+In absence of concurrent operations, the Request-Tag mechanism for body integrity ({{body-integrity}}) incurs no overhead if no messages are lost (more precisely: in OSCORE, if no operations are aborted due to repeated transmission failure; in DTLS, if no packets are lost and replay protection is active), or when block-wise request operations happen rarely (in OSCORE, if there is always only one request block-wise operation in the replay window).

 In those situations, no message has any Request-Tag option set, and that can be recycled indefinitely.